If you've been thinking of refinancing your home loan, but don't know where to start, here's a step-by-step guide to help you.

 Your current interest rate

-Use loans.com.au's home loan comparison calculator to work out how different your ongoing and total repayments will be over the life of a loan.
+Use loans.com.au's home loan repayment calculator to work out how different your ongoing and total repayments will be over the life of a loan.

 Also, take into account that refinancing often requires an amount of equity in your property to act as a deposit.
 The amount required is usually about 20% - the same as a deposit - and equity less than this amount might mean you have to pay Lenders Mortgage Insurance (LMI).